Tabrisrp/wp-news-feed-widget/README.txt

 In the widget configuration, you can set the number of posts you want to include, and disable the plugin's css if you want to apply your own.

-More features coming in next releases.
+More features coming in future releases.

 == Installation ==